A Holistic Survey of Wireless Multipath Video Streaming

-To conclude with, we highlight some points and observations resulting from the literature survey.
-Several challenges exist when designing a multipath video streaming approach, which are explained in Section~\ref{sec: Introduction}.
-We observe that in order to overcome these challenges, packet scheduling strategy should consider several factors.
 The first one is the layer dependency that is discussed in Section~\ref{sec: MultiPath Mobile Video Streaming Approaches}, and the surveyed works are summarized and categorized based on it in Table~\ref{layered classification}.
-Research shows that the scheduler has a better decision when it has complete and accurate information about video contents, packet delivery deadlines, playback buffer, RTT, available bandwidth, and other network information.
+Research shows that the scheduler has better {decision capabilities} when it has complete and accurate information about video contents, packet delivery deadlines, playback buffer, RTT, available bandwidth, and other network information.
 Implementing scheduling functions on a specific layer could access only a part of this information.
-Therefore, cross layer approaches get high attention due to their ability of gathering information of different layers for better scheduling decision.
+Therefore, {cross-layer approaches benefits from} their ability of gathering information of different layers for improved scheduling.

 Another important factor to design a scheduler is client and network equipment compatibility.
 This topic is also discussed in Section~\ref{sec: MultiPath Mobile Video Streaming Approaches} and summarized in Table~\ref{layered classification}.
 While the most flexible case to implement is when only client modification is required, some approaches require changing the server, or both server and client, or also the network infrastructure.
 It is also important to note the ability to traverse middleboxes.